Insights

 Is Income protection insurance a deductible tax expense in Australia?
-Income protection insurance can provide essential financial support if you’re unable to work due to illness or injury, and may offer significant tax advantage for Australian taxpayers.
+Income protection insurance can provide essential financial support if you’re unable to work due to illness or injury, and may be tax-deductible for a policy held outside super, depending on your circumstances.
 The premiums paid for income protection insurance out of your personal cashflow/ savings are typically tax deductible, which means you can claim the cost of these premiums when you lodge your annual tax return.
 However, there are specific guidelines to understand about what you can and cannot claim.

 What Makes Income Protection Insurance Tax Deductible?